Introduction to quantum groups: 12b. Edge results

-Another interesting result, dealing this time with the unitary edge of the standard cube, is the one from \cite{mw1}, \cite{mw2}.
+Another interesting result, dealing this time with the unitary edge of the standard cube, is the one obtained by Mang-Weber in \cite{mwe}.
 To be more precise, the problem here is that of classifying the intermediate easy quantum groups as follows:

 A first construction of such quantum groups is as follows: